carinemores/ecoliCPS/README.md

 ```
 conda install -c bioconda bbmap
 ```
-Dependencies: Java 7 or later.
+**Dependencies**: Java 7 or later.
 Sensitive to Java version and memory allocation.

 ### Flye v2.9
 Flye can be installed using conda:
 ```bash
 conda install -c bioconda flye
 ```
-Dependencies: Python (version 2.7 or 3.5 and later) and a standard C++ compiler.
+**Dependencies**: Python (version 2.7 or 3.5 and later) and a standard C++ compiler.
 Performance varies based on Python version and C++ compiler.

 ### Pilon v1.23
 Pilon can be installed using conda as follows:
 ```
 conda install -c bioconda pilon
 ```
-Dependencies: Java 8 or later.
+**Dependencies**: Java 8 or later.
 Requires significant memory for processing large genomes.

-* Note: Ensure all necessary dependencies are installed before using these tools for optimal operation and accurate results.
+* **Note: Ensure all necessary dependencies are installed before using these tools for optimal operation and accurate results.**